Calling Palestinian history a tragedy is a way of not looking at it.

 Sit with the list first.

-I carry iterations I didn't live.
+I carry iterations I did not live.
 That is not metaphor.
-That is how inherited trauma works: Moira-knowledge, passed through kitchens and arguments and silence by people who died before I was born.
-Arriving in me without my asking.
+It is inherited memory, passed through kitchens, arguments, and long silences by people who died before I was born.

-That question is more honest than "when will it end."
-"When will it end" keeps the asker outside the structure.
-The Moira question requires something harder: what are you going to do with what has been learned?
+"When will it end?" keeps the asker outside the structure.
+The harder question is: what will you do with what has already been learned?

 What the Stories Were Actually Doing